sanchil/demo/README.md

-# Demo: A Portal for demo applications and their deployments on bare metal and cloud native (Kubernetes) platforms
+# Demo: A platform for demo applications and their deployments on bare metal and cloud native (Kubernetes) platforms

 The aim of this project is to bring together reasonably functional version of applications and string them up together on bare metal and cloud native environments.
 This project aims to demonstrate the wiring up and building pipelines between components.